kevinswiber/yaml-rust2/ROADMAP.md

 # Position Tracking Roadmap for yaml-rust2

+## ✅ Source Mapping Implementation - COMPLETED

+The YAML parser now includes a comprehensive source mapping system that:

+- Tracks positions of all YAML nodes in the source document
+- Enables bidirectional mapping between nodes and their source locations
+- Supports complex YAML structures including nested collections
+- Provides position-aware node lookups using line/column numbers
+- Improves error reporting with precise location information

+The implementation includes:
+- `SourceMap` and `SourceMapBuilder` classes for building and querying source maps
+- `SourceLocation` structure for storing node positions
+- Registration system to connect nodes with their positions
+- Position-based node lookup capabilities
+- Test suite validating source mapping functionality

 ## Current Implementation Analysis

 Currently, position information for flow mappings is tracked and propagated from the scanner to the loader as follows: